 If your church is on the fence about starting one, here's a few reasons to tip the scales:

 Unlike TV and Radio, Podcasts have a LOW entry cost.
 In fact, the only thing a person needs to start a podcast these days is having a computer connected to the internet.
-With a computer having basic recording software paired with a decent microphone, you can put together a podcast that can match the same level of quality that you'd expect in popular radio shows listened to by millions.
+Your computer likely already has basic recording software paired with a decent microphone.
+You have what you need!

-You can listen to a podcast on any smart device.
-That device can be a computer, a smartphone, a tablet, and even some smart televisions!
-It doesn't matter if you're sitting at work, driving in the car, or working out in the gym...your podcast can travel with you.
+You can record from anywhere.
+And your audience can listen on any smart device.
+It doesn't matter if you're sitting at work, driving in the car, or working out in the gym...the podcast can travel with you.

-Because of the above reasons, podcasts have been huge for churches.
-In fact, you would be hard-pressed to find churches over 1,000 members that don't have a podcast.
-Surprisingly, there are many churches under 300 members that have been doing a podcast for years now.
-If you think about it, all a podcast is with regards to churches is just changing the medium your members get the message.
-Instead of offering your pastor's sermon in the form of a vintage cassette or CD, you are just telling your congregation to visit a site to listen at their leisure.
+Because of the above reasons, podcasts have been revolutionary for churches.
+If you think about it, podcasts just change the medium your members get the message.
+Gone are the days of offering your pastor's sermon in the form of a vintage cassette or CD!
+You're simply telling your congregation to listen with a device they're already using regularly.

 Yes!
 But only if your church can do the following:

-Just remember though, it's better to have no podcast at all than a bad podcast.
+Just remember though, it's better to have no podcast at all than a bad one.

 Learn about the 4 things that every church podcast needs HERE.